How to Mix and Match Sofas and Chairs

 You can’t go wrong with a neutral colour scheme; it will stay stylish and will retain its impact over time.
 Leather furniture adds sophistication, looks great and is durable over time.
 It’s difficult to go wrong by having a traditional leather armchair as part of the overall look and you will find they just about go with anything without looking out of place.
 And they look better with use over time.

-The age old rule of being symmetrical still holds true today.
+The age-old rule of being symmetrical still holds true today.
 Pairing sofas or chairs helps add a stylish look.
 You may not have a room large enough to accommodate two sofas, but most living rooms will provide sufficient room for a pair of chairs. if you have a small room, look for smaller armchairs that aren’t too imposing or large.
-Pairing of sofas or chairs adds balance to the room.
+The pairing of sofas or chairs adds balance to the room.

 Before committing to a new purchase, you can always temporarily move in a chair from another room.
 That will allow you to play about with layout and you will get an idea of what works and what doesn’t even if the temporary chair is a totally different style to the style you eventually purchase.